 We are building a community of talented mentors in the field of business analytics to support, coach, and help our students to prepare them for the future of work.
-As we envision ourselves to equip our learners in data skills, Eskwelabs Mentors play a vital role in the learning journey of our students as they acquire new skills that they may use in the future of work.
+As we envision ourselves to equip our learners with data skills, Eskwelabs Mentors play a vital role in the learning journey of our students as they acquire new skills that they may use in the future of work.

-Being part of the mentor pool provides you with access to the monthly updates on mentorship opportunities in Eskwelabs’ recurring and upcoming projects.
+Being part of the mentor pool provides you with access to monthly updates on mentorship opportunities in Eskwelabs’ recurring and upcoming projects.
 Shortlisted candidates will be informed about upcoming projects depending on their skills and availability.

 What will you do?

 Mentors work with the same group of students over the course of each learning project, allowing you to get familiar with your learners.

 We don’t expect only the learners to grow as professionals!
 We hope mentorship will also be an exciting experience for you to develop your own leadership skills.
 In particular:

 Who is the ideal candidate?

 You are a current professional in a role that uses data (e.g. BI Analyst, Data Analyst, Data Scientist, Data Visualization Analyst, Data Engine) and who is passionate about helping others to learn.
 You have spent at least six months in a role that utilizes data skills and data tools (e.g. Excel, SQL, PowerBI, Tableau, Python, R).

 You are open-minded, patient, approachable, and a great communicator.
 You find data itself to be an interesting domain, and are looking forward to sharing your passion for data with others.

 You do not need previous mentorship experience, although that will help.
 Preference is given to those with prior Eskwelabs experience.